kintone-labs/kintone-ui-component/docs/document/docs/getting-started/custom-css.md

 All CSS custom properties (`--custom-property-name`) inherit.
 You can use this to make your component's styles configurable from outside.

-KUC will publish some properties for each element, based on that users can customize css easily.
+KUC will publish some properties for each element, based on that users can customize CSS easily.

 ## Usage

-You can set the value for `--my-background` by using the CSS element Selector:
+You can set the value for `--my-background` by using the CSS element selector:

 ```javascript
 <style>